d6y/richard.dallaway.com/_posts/2019-10-24-rust-embedded-1.md

 All of this is in [the Rust Embedded book][book], along with plenty more.
 Well worth browsing.

 The code I've used is in [a repository on Github][final].

+_Thanks to Tim for suggestions on improving this post._